Skip to content

 )

-[!WARNING] Each chunk makes LLM calls for extraction and update decisions.
+Each chunk makes LLM calls for both extraction (Phase 1) and update decisions (Phase 2).
 A 15,000-character report with chunk_size=3000 produces 5 chunks, each with up to max_facts LLM calls.
-Budget ~2 seconds per fact with the default in-process LLM.
+Budget roughly 2 seconds per fact with the default in-process GGUF model.

-Task: Ingest long-form threat reports with chunking, extraction, and deduplication.
+Task: Ingest a long-form threat report with chunking, extraction, and deduplication.

-Chunking: Content exceeding chunk_size is split on sentence boundaries (. delimiter).
-Each chunk runs independently through the two-phase extraction pipeline (remember_with_extraction()).
+Chunking: Content exceeding chunk_size chars is split on . (period-space) boundaries.
+Each chunk runs independently through remember_with_extraction().

-Two-phase pipeline per chunk: Phase 1 (LLM extraction) distills salient facts scored by importance.
-Phase 2 (LLM update decision) compares each fact to existing notes and returns ADD/UPDATE/DELETE/NOOP.
+Two-phase pipeline per chunk: Phase 1 (LLM) extracts salient facts scored by importance.
+Phase 2 (LLM) compares each fact to existing notes and returns ADD/UPDATE/DELETE/NOOP.